laststance/react-typescript-todomvc-2022/README.md

  <a href="https://create-react-app-typescript-todo-example.netlify.com/"><img src="https://raw.githubusercontent.com/laststance/create-react-app-typescript-todo-example-2020/master/img.pnghttps://raw.githubusercontent.com/laststance/create-react-app-typescript-todo-example-2020/master/images/todolist.gif" alt="gif"></a>

-## Thank you for over 100 stars! 😀🎉
-I created this repository july 2019 because I can't Create React App + TypeScript + implemented by modern favor React(like hooks.)

-Today I'm glad to many forks visiting the repo everyday more than I expected.
-So I want to continue to implove as a latest React TypeScript Todo Example.
-Now project was renamed 2019 to **create-react-app-typescript-todo-example-2020** 🎄✨ (2/11 2020)

-**React + TypeScript** conbination has growing to vast majority today, so I hope to show example tested web app mainly beginner developer.

-Thank you so much visit here & several awesome contributors!
-have a good day! 😀⭐️

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*